 What Is it?

-Individuals who wish to join or progress within the Precision Engineering industry, and would like to assess their career interest, identify relevant training programmes to upgrade their skills and prepare for their desired jobs.
+Who Is It For?Individuals who wish to join or progress within the Precision Engineering sector, to assess their career interest, identify relevant training programmes to upgrade their skills and prepare for the desired job roles.

 How Does It Work?